reyandap/azure-docs/includes/virtual-wan-faq-include.md

 ### In this model, what do you need at each site?
 Just an internet connection?

 Yes.
 An Internet connection and physical device, preferably from our integrated [partners](https://go.microsoft.com/fwlink/p/?linkid=2019615).
-You can optionally, manually manage the configuration and connectivity to Azure from your preferred device.
+You can optionally manually manage the configuration and connectivity to Azure from your preferred device.